It is 15.50 hrs on a Tuesday when the call comes in. A 3-year-old female is in cardiac arrest.

 - Intravenous (IV) – but will it be possible?

-- Intraosseous (IO) – we know that this is both possible and effective.
+- Intraosseous (IO) – we know this is possible and effective.

-On arrival we find a 3-year-old old girl lying in a playroom.
-She is being tended to by a crew of firefighter-paramedics who have arrived just ahead of us.
+On arrival, we find a 3-year-old girl lying in a playroom.
+She is being tended to by a crew of firefighter paramedics who have arrived just ahead of us.

 I can see she is unresponsive but breathing.
 Her breathing does not look normal.
 She looks very unwell.

-I get a handover from those on scene while Simon gets straight to work with airway assessment.
+I get a handover from those on the scene while Simon gets to work with airway assessment.

 - Team role allocation reaffirmed.